Putin warns Merkel not to interfere in Belarus

 And the EU has already begun to meddle, with an EU spokesman admitting that representatives from the EU have already approached former English teacher and nominal victor in Belarus’ presidential election Svetlana Tikhanovskaya, who is currently in exile in Lithuania.
 No details of their conversation were released.

 For their part, the opposition leadership have rebuffed the EU’s efforts to “help”.
-Maria Kolesnikova, the only one of the trio of opposition-ticket women that campaigned against Lukashenko during the elections who is still in Minsk, this week said it was “too soon for sanctions”, including sanctions against specific Belarusian officials and politicians, and called on the EU for restraint as sanctions would only make power transition negotiations with Lukashenko’s team more difficult.
+Maria Kolesnikova, the only one of the trio of opposition-ticket women that campaigned against Lukashenko during the elections who is still in Minsk, this week said it was “too soon for sanctions”, including sanctions against specific Belarusian officials and politicians, and called on the EU for restraint, as sanctions would only make power transition negotiations with Lukashenko’s team more difficult.

 “Economic sanctions will hit ordinary Belarusians in one way or another, as the past shows,” Kolesnikova said.